G7 finance heads face tricky trade-off in debating steps to counter China

 The G7 finance leaders are expected to issue a joint statement after their three-day meeting ends on Saturday.

-(Reporting by Leika Kihara and Andrea Shalal, Additional reporting by Tetsushi Kajimoto, Takaya Yamaguchi and Christian Kraemer; Editing by Kim Coghill)
+(Reporting by Leika Kihara, Andrea Shalal and Christian Kraemer, Additional reporting by Tetsushi Kajimoto and Takaya Yamaguchi in Niigata, Yoshifumi Takemoto in Tokyo; Editing by Kim Coghill and Alex Richardson)

 ((leika.kihara@thomsonreuters.com; +813-6441-1828; Reuters Messaging: leika.kihara.reuters.com@reuters.net))